hackforla/project-ideas/.github/ISSUE_TEMPLATE/blank-issue.md

 ---
-name: Blank Issue
+name: New Idea
-about: Consistent formatting make Issues concise and easy to navigate
+about: Use this template to identify new ideas that could be developed into Hack for LA projects.
 title: ''
 labels: ''
 assignees: ''